josephgbr/twp/readme.md

 + Limits
 =============================================
+- The maximum size of upload is 16MB per mod
 - The theoretical maximum time that you can have statistics on a 16-player server is 'only' of ~2,193534065×10¹² years